 Generators that produce regulated waste range from doctors, dentists, hospitals, and veterinarians, to tattoo shops, government agencies, laboratories, and funeral homes.
 It is the responsibility of the generator to oversee the proper disposal of their regulated waste, even once it leaves their facility.
 That’s why it’s important to partner with a fully compliant and reliable company like us at BWS.
 We partner with over 8,000 clients each month in Maryland, Delaware, Virginia, West Virginia, Pennsylvania, and Washington, D.C. and the surrounding areas providing routine and on-call regulated waste service that fits the needs of our clients.

 Biohazardous waste, also referred to as biomedical or infectious waste is a special type of regulated waste commonly generated in the medical industry and contains infectious materials or potentially infectious substances.
 These infectious and contaminated agents or materials are a threat to public health and the environment.
-Biohazardous waste is dangerous, therefor strictly regulated and must be disposed of properly to prevent exposure or injury.
+Biohazardous waste is dangerous, therefore strictly regulated, and must be disposed of properly to prevent exposure or injury.
 At BWS, we specialize in handling, transporting, and treating biohazardous waste.

 Common Biohazardous waste includes, but not limited to:

 For services or facilities that provide chemotherapy treatments, commonly used P-list and U-list substances are highly toxic and dangerous.
 If disposed of improperly, these wastes may cause irreparable damage to natural resources.
 The EPA mandates that chemotherapy waste must be separated, properly packaged and labeled, and required to be disposed of in special containers.
 At BWS, we have expert knowledge and experience safely handling, transporting, and disposing the various types chemotherapy waste.